 The previous year, I had spent New Year's Eve gallivanting around Havana with friends, but by December of 1958 the political situation was very fragile.
 The battle to overthrow the Batista dictatorship was in full force.
 Havana was the scene of frequent bombings, shootings, and police roundups.
 We could no longer venture around town to celebrate New Year's Eve.

-The following morning, January 1, 1959, we all walk up to the news that Batista along with many high officials in his government had fled Cuba overnight.
+The following morning, January 1, 1959, we all woke up to the news that Batista along with many high officials in his government had fled Cuba overnight.
 Fidel Castro the leader of the Cuban Revolution that had been fighting the Batista regime for the last several years came to power, along with his brother Raul.

 They have ruled Cuba ever since, celebrating their 50th anniversary in power on January 1, 2009.